STRATEGIC PLAN | doc

 The development and implementation of University policies governing electronic communication and information technologies is shared by all programs and departments at TSU.
 These various constituents have very specific roles in the development, communication, enforcement, and improvement of the policies outlined within this section.
 Each area of responsibility must adhere to and contribute constant improvement to the policies set in place to ensure the integrity of the University information systems for the management of all students, financial, and human resources records.

-1. The role of Communication and Information Technologies in Policy Development and Adherence
+1. The role of the Office of Technology Services in Policy Development and Adherence

-The central support structure for all computing and information technologies at TSU shall be delivered and managed through the Communication and Information Technologies department.
+The central support structure for all computing and information technologies at TSU shall be delivered and managed through the Office of Technology Services department.

 2. The role of University Departments in Policy Development and Adherence